Assembling your view…

 Data sourced from Census Bureau, Zillow, BLS, and Tax Foundation — current as of 2026

 Bottom line: Frisco leads this ranking for clear, data-backed reasons — but the "best" city depends on your priorities.
-And as far as the data shows, that's about what we'd expect given the state context.
+That tracks.
 Click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
 If you're seriously considering a move, use our salary calculator to model your specific income against these numbers.
+One to watch.

 225,007 residents · Texas

 Why Frisco ranks #1: the numbers tell a clear story.
-And on balance, at 102 on the cost index, residents save roughly 9% less than the typical American.
+And on balance, at 118 on the cost index, residents spend roughly 6% more than the typical American.
 Rent sits at $1,751/month while the median household pulls in $146,158/year.
-The Healthcare category is particularly strong at 100, though Housing (102) lags behind.
+The Utilities category is particularly strong at 108, though Housing (145) lags behind.
 Home prices average $653,858 — $186,488 above the national median.

 108,515 residents · Texas